top of page

 https://www.itv.com/news/meridian/2022-11-28/christmas-presents-energy-generators-and-food-leaves-berkshire-for-ukraine

-Caragh was also on BBC Radio 4 talking about generators.
+BBC Radio 4 interviewed Caragh about the need for generators to support the Ukrainian people over the winter.
 We would like to thank BBC presenter Anita Anand for having Caragh on the program.
 This was an enormous boost to our third generator campaign.
 We are always looking for more donations to buy generators.
 Please continue to support this vital work.

 Broadcasting House - 04/12/2022 - BBC Sounds